 mode)).

-NOTE 1—It is TBD whether the negotiation for TID-to-link mapping other than default mapping is optional or

-mandatory.
-20

-21 A setup link is defined as enabled if at least one TID is mapped to that link and is defined as disabled if no
+(#290821 A setup link is defined as enabled if at least one TID is mapped to that link and is defined as disabled if no

 TIDs are mapped to that link.
 At any point in time, a TID shall always be mapped to at least one setup link,